 The board is not meant to show 100% of your tasks in the Outline.
 You want to bring in only tasks that need to be prioritized.
 Think of the board as a canvas that helps you see and manage a limited number of tasks and how they compare to each other in priority.
 For example, you may want to prioritize your work for the next 7 days.
 So, there is no need to clutter the board with other tasks.
 You want to only consider the next 7 days and make sure that you have the right set of tasks for this period.

-When you first visit the board, it’s empty.
+When you first visit the board, it’s loaded with a default filter.
+But, you can change the content of the board.
 There are two ways to populate the board and have just the right view with the right tasks to prioritize:

 Open a filter to load the board.